xmersad/BusyPy/README.md

 # BusyPy
 ####

-Busypy is filesystem that wrote by Python and you can use and develop it
+Busypy is filesystem that wrote by Python and you can use and develop it.
+All programs of BusyPy are wrote by python and you dont need compile programs.
+BusyPy idea is derived from busybox.
+BusyPy support a few programs including coreutils,system programs...